christopherdebeer/machine/docs/examples/advanced.md

 applyPreferences --> userPreferences;

-note for userProfile "Optional types use ? suffix.
+note userProfile "Optional types use ? suffix.
 They can be null or have a value.
 Type checker validates both cases."

-note for fetchUserData "When working with optional data:
+note fetchUserData "When working with optional data:
 1. Always check for null before using
 2. Provide fallback/default values
 3. Handle both present and absent cases
 4. Document when null is expected"

-note for formValidation "Required vs Optional guidelines:
+note formValidation "Required vs Optional guidelines:
 - Required: Must always have a valid value
 - Optional: May be null, needs null checks
 - Use optionals for: partial data, user input, API responses